simonbaudart/fritzing-esp-generic-board/README.md

 The uart is exposed on top right of the board with connecter like this : https://amzn.to/3IvOrMX

 ## I2C
-The I2C ports are exposed on top of the board, with connectors like this : https://amzn.to/3OtbCLU
+The I2C ports are exposed on top of the board, with connectors like this : https://amzn.to/3OtbCLU, ground on right, 3.3V on left.